Fairlight CMI: Influence and legacy

 After the success of the Fairlight CMI, other firms introduced sampling.
 New England Digital modified their Synclavier digital synthesizer to perform sampling, while E-mu Systems introduced a less costly sampling keyboard, the Emulator, in 1981.
 In the United States, a new sampler company, Ensoniq, introduced the Ensoniq Mirage in 1984 for the price of $1,695, less than a quarter of the price of other samplers.

 In America, Joan Gand of Gand Music and Sound in Northfield, Illinois was the top salesperson for Fairlight.
 The Gand organisation sold CMIs to Prince, James "J.Y."
 Young of Styx, John Lawry of Petra, Derek St. Holmes of the Ted Nugent band, Al Jourgensen of Ministry, and many private studio owners and rock personalities.
 Spokesperson Jan Hammer appeared at several Gand-sponsored Musictech pro audio events, to perform the "Miami Vice Theme".

 The ubiquity of the Fairlight was such that Phil Collins stated on the sleeve notes of his 1985 studio album No Jacket Required that "there is no Fairlight on this record" to clarify that he had not used one to synthesize horn and string sounds.

 Swedish warez and Commodore demo scene group Fairlight took its name from this device, which Jean-Michel Jarre used on some of his records.

 Experimental music group Coil considered the device unique and unsurpassed, describing using the Fairlight as "An aural equivalent of William Burroughs cut-ups".

 In 2005, the Fairlight CMI was inducted into the TECnology Hall of Fame, an honor given to "products and innovations that have had an enduring impact on the development of audio technology."
 In 2015, the Fairlight CMI was inducted into the National Film and Sound Archive's Sounds of Australia collection.

-In February 2025, an Australian documentary called The birth of electronic music | How the Qasar & Fairlight CMI pioneered computer music technology was released.
-It uncovered a lot of previously unreported or mis-reported information about the Fairlight CMI.
+In February 2025, an Australian documentary was released called The birth of electronic music: How the Qasar & Fairlight CMI pioneered computer music technology.
+It uncovered some previously unreported or misreported information about the Fairlight CMI.